c-scholz/tm-shenanigans/README.md

 # tm-shenanigans

-TM Shenanigans is a repository that contains funny json-formated data that can be used in custom chat bot commands.
+TM Shenanigans is a repository that contains funny json-formated TrackMania community related data that can be used in custom chat bot commands.

 Example commands and a README explaining their usage can be found in the `commands` directory.